 The trigger payload

-The Watch Changes trigger delivers the same payload as a PageCrawl webhook.
+The Watch changes trigger delivers the same payload as a PageCrawl webhook.
 The fields you will use most often:

 title- the monitor name.short_summaryandai_summary- human-readable descriptions of what changed.ai_summaryrequires AI to be enabled for the workspace.ai_priority_score- importance score you can filter on.page.urlandpage.link- the monitored URL and the PageCrawl page link.page_screenshot_image- a link to the screenshot for visual verification.markdown_difference- the change as a readable diff.changed_at- ISO 8601 timestamp.